-- Go for cavities of various depths, but up to 5-6 inches should be plenty.
+Go for cavities of various depths, but up to 15cm should be plenty.

-- Create homes of various widths.
-US native bees range in diameter from 3/38 inch to 2/5 inch
+Create homes of various widths.
+Australian native bees range in diameter from 2mm to 1cm

 Tips for bee-friendly gardening

-- Spread the word among your neighbors, family and friends
+Spread the word among your neighbours, family and friends

 We speak with Lori Harris of Salt Creek Butterfly Farm in Western Springs, Illinois, about her work as a butterfly conservationist, educator and Flow Hive beekeeper.
 Lori's passionate about protecting pollinators and inspiring curiosity about nature in children and adults.